JaafarBK02/Uncovering-Trust-and-Transparency-Issues-in-Auto-Repair/README.md

 ## Overview
 This project analyzes customer reviews from Bay Area auto repair shops to identify recurring patterns of distrust, overcharging, and poor communication.
-Using NLP and machine learning, we validated that the frustration drivers feel at auto repair shops is not isolated—it is a systemic, measurable, and predictable problem.
+Using NLP and machine learning, we validated that the frustration drivers feel at auto repair shops is not isolated, it is a systemic, measurable, and predictable problem.

 This research was conducted as part of CS163 at San Jose State University and serves as the data foundation for Whipify, a transparency tool for auto repair